Sandeep-Panchal/telugu-word-to-number-conversion/Readme.md

 ### Inference
 ```
-# In the CMD terminal, go to the path ./telugu_words_numbers/scripts/ and run the "inference.py"
+# In the CMD terminal, go to the home where inference.py is present and run it as below

 $ python3 inference.py